zaid-kashif/PortfolioProjects/README.md

 # Portfolio Projects Repository
-This Repository will hold all of the code and queries from the Portfolio Projects I created.
+This Repository will hold all of the code and queries from My Portfolio Projects.